0xangelo/raylab/README.rst

         Check out the Quickstart for more information:
         `https://docs.wandb.com/quickstart`

-You can add the :code:`--rllib` flag to get description for all the options common to RLlib agents (or :code:`Trainer`\s)
+You can add the :code:`--rllib` flag to get the descriptions for all the options common to RLlib agents (or :code:`Trainer`\s)

-To get further information, specially for nested configs, for a specific config key, use the :code:`--key` option
+Launching experiments can be done via the command line using :code:`raylab experiment` passing a file path with an agent's configuration through the :code:`--config` flag.
+The following command uses the cartpole `example <examples/PG/cartpole_defaults.py>`_ configuration file to launch an experiment using the vanilla Policy Gradient agent from the RLlib library.

 .. code-block:: zsh

-    raylab info list SoftAC --key policy
+    raylab experiment PG --name PG -s training_iteration 10 --config examples/PG/cartpole_defaults.py

+You can also launch an experiment from a Python script normally using Ray and Tune.
+The following shows how you may use Raylab to perform an experiment comparing different types of exploration for the NAF agent.

 .. code-block:: python